myrestop/myflow-plugin-guide/README.md

 ## Document In Short

-[Get Started](get_started.md) explains how to write a 'Hello RunFlow' plugin, including multi-language support and writing a plugin description page, and we will show you some core necessary fields in the plugin configuration file `plugin-spec.yml`.
+[Getting Started](getting_started.md) explains how to write a 'Hello RunFlow' plugin, including multi-languages support and writing a plugin description page, and we will show you some core necessary fields in the plugin configuration file `plugin-spec.yml`.